Trident14/Trading-App/README.md

 This is a sports trading platform that allows users to place bets on live events such as football, basketball, tennis, and cricket.
 The platform provides real-time score updates and dynamically adjusts odds based on the scores.
 Additionally, it features event and trade management, user authentication, and WebSocket integration for real-time notifications.

 ---
+## Future Scope

+### 1. **Frontend Development**
+   - Build a sleek, user-friendly frontend using **React.js** and **Tailwind CSS**.
+   - The frontend will include:
+     - User Registration/Login Page
+     - Dashboard for Users and Admin (Role-based)
+     - Live Event Feed with real-time updates
+     - Trade Management Interface (Place and Track Trades)
+     - Event Management for Admin (Create, Update, Delete Events)

+### 2. **Real-Time Trading with Live API Integration**
+   - Integrate **real sports event APIs** for live score updates, odds, and event data.
+   - Utilize **WebSockets** to push live updates to the frontend, including score changes and trade status updates.

+### 3. **Payment Gateway Integration**
+   - Implement **payment gateway integration** (e.g., Stripe, PayPal) to handle payment-related operations.
+   - Users will be able to deposit funds, place bets, and withdraw winnings securely through the payment system.

+### 4. **Low-Latency Server Using C++**
+   - Develop a **low-latency server** in **C++** to manage trading operations efficiently.
+   - The server will ensure fast processing of user requests and real-time score updates, improving overall platform performance.

+### 5. **Multithreading for Optimized Trading Operations**
+   - Utilize **multithreading** in C++ to ensure high-speed and optimized performance for handling trades.
+   - This approach will minimize latency and maximize throughput, allowing the system to handle high-volume trading efficiently.
+   - Multithreading will also be used to manage real-time updates for scores and trade settlements concurrently without affecting performance.

+### 6. **Scalability & Performance Optimization**
+   - Design the system to handle high traffic loads and ensure that it scales as the user base grows.
+   - Implement database optimization techniques, such as indexing, caching, and efficient data retrieval methods, to handle large datasets in real-time.

 ## **Tech Stack**
 - **Backend:** Node.js with Express.js